mariard02/mariard02/README.md

 - ⚛️ **Physicist with a computational mindset**
-  I specialize in theoretical and computational physics, with experience in topics like modified gravity, dark matter, and particle interactions, using tools such as **FEniCS**, **Geant4**, and custom simulation frameworks.
+  I specialize in theoretical and computational physics, with experience in topics like modified gravity, dark matter, and physics beyond the Standard Model, using tools such as **FEniCS**, **Geant4**, and custom simulation frameworks.

 - 🧠 **Data & AI enthusiast**
   I enjoy exploring how machine learning and deep learning can enhance scientific research.
 I’ve developed models for image classification, regression, and data-driven discovery using **PyTorch**, **TensorFlow**, and **scikit-learn**.